Daunte Culpepper: Struggle to return from injury

-End of Culpepper era
+Departure

-In the absence of Culpepper, the Dolphins relied on quarterbacks Cleo Lemon and Gibran Hamdan, both of whom were considered unproven, and had, up to that point, combined for only a single regular season start.
-In the Dolphins’ initial mini-camp under first-year coach Cam Cameron, both the players struggled to move the offense.
-This poor performance led to an April 15 report that stated a much-discussed trade for Kansas City’s Trent Green was imminent, for Culpepper was unable to participate in the minicamp as he continued to recover from knee surgery.
-The weekend previous to the report, Culpepper revealed that the second surgery, which was designed to address scar tissue in the knee, was more serious than anyone originally divulged, and called for a rehabilitation period of 4–6 months.
-Culpepper said he has been told by his surgeon Dr. James Andrews to "begin to ease into things" after May 1.
+Without Culpepper, the Dolphins relied on quarterbacks Cleo Lemon and Gibran Hamdan, both of whom were considered unproven, and had until then combined for only one regular season start.
+In the Dolphins’ initial mini-camp under first-year coach Cam Cameron, both players struggled to move the offense.
+This poor performance led to an April 15 report stating a much-discussed trade for Kansas City’s Trent Green was imminent, for Culpepper could not participate in minicamp as he continued to recover from knee surgery.
+The weekend before the report, Culpepper revealed that the second surgery, designed to address scar tissue in the knee, was more serious than anyone originally divulged and required a rehabilitation period of 4–6 months.
+Culpepper said his surgeon Dr. James Andrews told him to "begin to ease into things" after May 1.

 On June 5, 2007, the Dolphins completed the long-awaited trade for Trent Green; a few hours before the Green trade became official, the Dolphins told Culpepper they “are going in a different direction at the QB position,” according to Culpepper, who resisted that plan.

 On June 7, Culpepper, acting as his own agent, asked to be released from his contract with the Dolphins.

 Culpepper was on the Dolphins' practice field for the start of a weekend minicamp on June 8, one day after asking for his release and two days after Miami completed a trade with Kansas City for Trent Green, who took over at quarterback.

 Informed by quarterbacks coach Terry Shea that he would not be permitted to take part in any team drills during the Dolphins' June 8–10 minicamp, Culpepper stated that he would seek intervention from the NFL Players Association to end the stalemate.
 He was finally released by the Dolphins on July 17.